 Numerous translation agencies offer interpreting and translation from and into many languages.
-You may also need a sworn (certified) translator, because documents translated and certified by them are recognised for official purposes.
+You may also need a sworn (certified)

 It is also worth visiting the Adam Mickiewicz Institute website, where you can find information about Polish artistic projects.
 You can also buy the "Polish Culture Magazine", bilingual (Polish/English) quarterly which aims at promoting Polish culture abroad and focuses on its most modern - as well as vital - artistic achievements.